Calculate and analyze code churn

 Code churn rate is the number of times changes are made to the code during the development cycle.
 Code churn is a natural part of the coding process and can fluctuate based on various factors.
 Code churn rates can be segregated into good and bad and be normalized across developers, teams, modules, and projects as well.

-Why is Code Churn Rates crucial for developers?
+Why are Code Churn Rates Crucial for Developers?

 • Code churn rates can help identify the nature of the feature under development.
 For instance, a new feature may demand multiple iterations to become fit for release, resulting in a spike in the code churn rate.